bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 1. Mention three tools we can use to make AJAX requests

-Javascript methods like fetch, axios
+Fetch, Axios, and lifecycle methods